microsoft/vscode-wiki/Roadmap.md

 ### Debug
 - [ ] :runner: Leverage language services to improve debug experience.
 For example, improve hovering and inline values by leveraging the knowledge about the programming language so that the `Inline Values` feature can be enabled by default
 - [ ] :runner: Expose more UI for DAP features that are currently not surfaced in the VS Code debugging UI.
-This includes This includes to support Memory and Disassembly views.
+This includes to support Memory and Disassembly views.

 ### Debug Adapter Protocol (DAP)
 - [ ] :runner: Continue to refine and improve the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) with support from the community.